-Do you know the demands of your funder?
+Do you know the requirements of your funder with regards to research output?
 Or are you looking for the available APC discount?
 Maybe Green Open Access?
 We created a simple checklist for Maastricht University (UM) and Maastricht University Medical Centre (MUMC+) scholars who want to publish an Open Access article using the services of the University Library.

 Open Access publishing

-Although Open Access publishing is preferred by our university and the government and mandated by research funders, the steps to take and workflows to follow are sometimes complicated.
+Although our university and the Dutch government prefer OA publishing and are mandated by research funders, the steps and workflows to follow are sometimes complicated.

-Moreover, if you do not have funding to pay for the article processing charges (APC), you may think that OA publishing is impossible.
-However, there may still be plenty of opportunities available with no costs involved for you.
+Moreover, if you do not have the funding to pay for the article processing charges (APC), you may think OA publishing is impossible.
+However, there may still be plenty of opportunities available with no costs involved.

 1. Check funder for an OA policy or directive

-2. Check funder budget for Article Processing Charges (APCs)
+2. Check the funder budget for Article Processing Charges (APCs)

-Check if a budget for Article Processing Charges (APCs) can be included in the proposal.
+Check if you can include a budget for Article Processing Charges (APCs) in the proposal.